 Answer: I firmly believe that before you can get your body in shape you need to get your mind in shape.
 I needed to work on my mindset before I could tackle exercise.
-Because I lost some weight before I began running it was less stressful on my body and prevented unnecessary injuries.
+The initial weight lost gave me the confidence to start.
+What’s more because I lost some weight before I began running it was less stressful on my body.
+I believe it helped prevent unnecessary injuries.

-Question: What did you do to get mentally ready to lose the weight you needed to start running?
+Question: Earlier you mentioned that you needed to to get in the right mindset.
+What did you do to get mentally prepared to lose the weight and start running?

 Question: Did you ever think you would take up running in this season of your life?
 What motivates you to keep going?

 Answer: No, I didn’t think I would become a runner at age 52.
 But once I started and began to feel so much better, my body began to crave the exercise.

 What motivates me the most is that today I have much more energy and stamina than I did when I was much younger.